About - Rob Neill

 Rob's plays have appeared at P.S.
 122, HERE Arts Center, the Ontological, BB Kings, The Battle Ranch, NYU Skirball Center, Cherry Lane & The Kraine, as well as in Chicago, Edinburgh, and Los Angeles.
 In addition to two self published books of poetry, Rob’s plays are included in several of Neo-Futurists’ books.
 As a performance artist, he has worked with the Ontological Incubator, Vampire Cowboys, The Brick, Living Theater, Bowery Poetry, Partial Comfort, Ars Nova, 24-hour Plays, NACL, and The Orchard Project.

-Over the years, Rob has been in numerous commercials and indie films, and his stage credits include: 1st National Tour: Peter and the Starcatcher; Broadway: London Assurance; London: The Cherry Orchard; Regional: You Never Can Tell, Tartuffe, and The Real Thing; Off-Off Broadway: Spring Awakening, Hamlet, Laika Dog In Space, Short Term Directions and Doughboy.
+Over the years, Rob has been in numerous commercials and indie films, and his stage credits include: 1st National Tour: Peter and the Starcatcher; Broadway: London Assurance; London: The Cherry Orchard; Regional: You Never Can Tell, Tartuffe, and The Real Thing; Off-Off Broadway: Mary, Mary, Spring Awakening, Hamlet, Laika Dog In Space, Short Term Directions, and Doughboy.
 Performance Poetry: Various venues around the country and with Chicago Green Mill & Hollywood Slam teams.